vinzdef/mucca/README.md

 ### Installation

-Just download this repo, then: `docker-compose up -d`
+Just download this repo, then: `docker-compose up -d`.

+This will start all the services in the background.

 You will find all the services on your `localhost` at their default ports:
 + **Sonarr**: `:8989`